These clean eating chicken vegetable curry rollups are perfect for your Indian food cravings!

 Many of you know that I’ve returned to low carb eating, and with that, I generally eat more fats than I used to.
 But the great thing about this recipe is that you can totally convert it to a lower fat recipe by using light coconut milk instead of full-fat.
 It’s an easy switch and will be just as delicious.
 Serve this with a little brown rice on the side and use some of the leftover sauce to pour over the rice and maybe some veggies.
 YUM!

-If time is what you are short on, chop your veggies and make your sauce the day before so they are ready to go. then it simply becomes a matter of layering everything on, rolling up the chicken and baking it.
+If time is what you are short on, chop your veggies and make your sauce the day before so they are ready to go.
+Then it simply becomes a matter of layering everything on, rolling up the chicken and baking it.
 Easy!

-YOU MIGHT ALSO ENJOY:
+YOU MIGHT ALSO ENJOY THESE CLEAN EATING RECIPES:

-- ¼ medium zucchini, washed and cut into thin strips
+- 1/4 medium zucchini (washed and cut into thin strips)

-- 2 medium white mushrooms, finely chopped
+- 2 medium white mushrooms (finely chopped)

-- ¼ medium yellow onion, sliced into strips
+- 1/4 medium yellow onion (sliced into strips)

-- ½ cup coconut milk
+- 1/2 cup coconut milk